joshhornby/joshhornby.github.io/_posts/2026-01-06-real-time-ai-voice-conversations.md

   break;
 ```

-The `isInterrupted` flag prevents race conditions.
-Without it, the streaming loop might send another chunk to TTS before the abort completes.
+The `isInterrupted` flag prevents timing bugs.
+Without it, the streaming loop might send another chunk to the voice system before the abort completes.
 The user hears a fragment of speech that makes no sense.

 State management matters here.
 You need at least three flags:
 - `isProcessing`: Are we currently streaming a response?